 What are the Requirements to Get a Portfolio Loan?

 Financial institutions and lenders don’t brag about their portfolio loans.
 The loans carry substantial risk, and they usually reward it to their most trustworthy clients.
-If you have a bad credit score, you will have more difficulty obtaining this loan.
+You will have more difficulty obtaining this loan if you have a bad credit score.
 Unconventional lenders make financing more accessible to consumers, but they’re not going to lower their standards as much as predatory payday lenders.
 Just like any lender, portfolio loan providers assess risk and work with borrowers they can trust.
-Each lender has their own requirements around credit score and other factors that can demonstrate your ability to repay the loan.
+Each lender has its own requirements around credit score and other factors that can demonstrate your ability to repay the loan.

 Is a Portfolio Loan Right for You?